❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 For example, in California, you can waive your right to an attorney, but not if you alter spousal support in your prenup.
 If you alter spousal support in your prenup in California, you must have legal representation.
 If you don’t alter spousal support in your prenup in California, you may waive legal representation.

 Other states, like New York, for example, do not require legal representation for a valid and enforceable agreement.
-However, in N.Y., it may become a factor that a court considers when determining if the agreement should be upheld.
-One N.Y. court eloquently explained that, “the fact that [a party] did not have independent counsel without more, does not constitute grounds to nullify the agreement.”
+However, in New York, it may become a factor that a court considers when determining if the agreement should be upheld.
+One New York court eloquently explained that, “the fact that [a party] did not have independent counsel without more, does not constitute grounds to nullify the agreement.”
 Barocas v.
 Barocas, 94 A.D.3d 551 (1st Dept. 2012).
-In other words, considering all of the facts of a case, the lack of legal representation does not, on its own, invalidate a prenup in New York.
+In addition, a recent 2025 New York case (JM v.
+GV) stated that alimony waiver requirements must now also include specific waiver calculations which may be difficult to achieve without legal representation.

 More on California’s legal representation requirement